 Since they know precisely what the team is doing, team leads play an essential part in prioritizing activities.
 They are the ones who decide what engineering metrics matter, like the technical debts developers focus on, what requires refactoring, and whether the team may implement new features.

-Tech leaders build teams both literally and figuratively.
+Tech leaders build teams both literally and figuratively by understanding their strengths and weaknesses.
 They are in charge of identifying the technical professionals that match the company ecosystem in terms of personalities and expertise, attributing roles and training them.

 Once team members know what to do, it is time for tech leads to focus on delivering value.
 Each team needs a technical vision to which all members aspire.
 Moreover, fostering good relationships between members and communications are also key pillars of good team building.

-Successful team leads dedicate time to their team, organize virtual and physical relaxed and solution-oriented meetings, and appreciate members’ inputs and involvement.
+Successful team leads dedicate time to their team, organize virtual and physical relaxed and solution-oriented meetings, and appreciate members’ inputs and involvement, encouraging a collaborative work environment.

 Empowered teams are motivated teams.
-A good tech lead acknowledges hard work, discipline, and talent and fosters freedom and creative thinking culture.
+A good Techlead acknowledges hard work, discipline, and talent and fosters freedom and creative thinking culture and has clear technical leadership skills.
 These professionals welcome ideas and treat each proposal respectfully, explaining the PROs and CONs of making a particular choice.

 Team leads not only make decisions but also communicate them to those involved.